elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/04-set-up-my-app.markdown

-## Set up MyApp
+## Set up Myapp

 Remember the keyword `use`.
-We'll use it to add functionality to the `MyApp` module.
+We'll use it to add functionality to the `Myapp` module.

 Let's open up `myapp.ex`.
 It is in the `lib` directory.